groundcover-com/caretta/README.md

 ## What is Caretta?

-Caretta is a lightweight, standalone tool to collect network statistics in a kubernetes cluster.
+Caretta is a lightweight, standalone tool that instantly creates a visual network map of the services running in your cluster.

-It leverages eBPF to efficiently observe the network traffic in the cluster, and Grafana to query and visualize the collected data.
+Carreta leverages eBPF to efficiently maps all service network interactions in a K8s  cluster, and Grafana to query and visualize the collected data.

+Carreta is built to be efficient, with a minimal footprint on the system, and does not require any modifications or installation on the cluster.

+Caretta demonstrates the power of using eBPF for observability solutions, which is our vision at <a href="https://groundcover.com">groundcover</a>.
 If you're interested in understanding how Caretta is built, head over to our <a href="">Caretta blog post!</a>

 ## Installing Caretta
 ```